charlie-nickerson/MeterThing/README.md

 I'll help you understand how your code works by breaking down the flow from backend to frontend.
 Let me explain the entire system architecture and how data moves through it.

-# Understanding Your ChirpStack Integration: A Complete Overview
+# Understanding ChirpStack Integration: A Complete Overview

 ### The Backend Foundation: FastAPI and ChirpStack Client

-Your backend system starts with two main Python files: `app.py` and `chirpstack_client.py`.
+The backend system starts with two main Python files: `app.py` and `chirpstack_client.py`.
 The `app.py` file creates a FastAPI endpoint that serves as a bridge between your frontend and the ChirpStack server.

 When a request comes to `/api/devices/list`, your FastAPI server:
 1. Loads configuration from `chirpstack_config.json`